ThioJoe/Auto-Synced-Translated-Dubs/README.md

 ## Additional Notes:
 - This works best with subtitles that do not remove gaps between sentences and lines.
 - For now the process only assumes there is one speaker.
 However, if you can make separate SRT files for each speaker, you could generate each TTS track separately using different voices, then combine them afterwards.
-- It supports both Google Translate API and DeepL for text translation, and both Google and Azure for Text-To-Speech with neural voices.
+- It supports both Google Translate API and DeepL for text translation, and Google, Azure, and Eleven Labs for Text-To-Speech with neural voices.
 - This script was written with my own personal workflow in mind.
 That is:
     - I use [**OpenAI Whisper**](https://github.com/openai/whisper) to transcribe the videos locally, then use [**Descript**](https://www.descript.com/) to sync that transcription and touch it up with corrections.
     - Then I export the SRT file with Descript, which is ideal because it does not just butt the start and end times of each subtitle line next to each other.
 This means the resulting dub will preserve the pauses between sentences from the original speech.
 If you use subtitles from another program, you might find the pauses between lines are too short.
     - The SRT export settings in Descript that seem to work decently for dubbing are *150 max characters per line*, and *1 max line per card*.
 - The "Two Pass" synthesizing feature (can be enabled in the config) will drastically improve the quality of the final result, but will require synthesizing each clip twice, therefore doubling any API costs.

+### Currently Supported Text-To-Speech Services:
+- Microsoft Azure
+- Google Cloud
+- Eleven Labs

+### Currently Supported Translation Services:
+- Google Translate
+- DeepL

 ## For more information on supported languages by service:
 - [Google Cloud Translation Supported Languages](https://cloud.google.com/translate/docs/languages)